WrightonLabCSU/DRAM/Development-Notes/DRAM2-Containers-Conda-Envs.md

 It is suggested to store the Singularity containers, and pre-built Conda environments if that is chosen, on GLOBUS with the databases.
 Then a given user can pull everything at once.

 For future building of Singularity environments, for speed of building, it is suggested to install Mamba within the recipe files and use Mamba for package installation.

+Lastly, once DRAM2 is released, and even before, it needs to be ensure that the dependency versions between the Singularity containers and the Conda recipe files match.
+Or, if this is not possible due to Conda difficulties, the differences must be stated in the help menus and in all documentation.